-A. Multiple-Judge shows are two-judge shows, Paint-O-Ramas or Zone Shows and are limited to APHA-approved shows in which two or more judges are in the arena judging independently at one time on one or more consecutive days.
+- A. Multiple-Judge shows are two-judge shows, Paint-O-Ramas or Zone Shows and are limited to APHA-approved shows in which two or more judges are in the arena judging independently at one time on one or more consecutive days. - Only show applications deviating from Rules shall be reviewed by the APHA Board of Directors. - Multiple-judge shows must be sponsored and operated by an official APHA Regional Club.

-- Only show applications deviating from Rules shall be reviewed by the APHA Executive Committee. - Multiple-judge shows must be sponsored and operated by an official APHA Regional Club. - a.
+- a.
 Exception 1.
 Two-Judge Shows.
 See Rule SC-090.J. - b.
 Exception 2.
 Zone Shows.
 See Zone Shows, SC-105.B.3. - An entry in a multiple-judged show will be considered an entry under all judges and all show fees will be assessed accordingly. - 4.
 Multiple-judged shows must have each judge work independently.
 There shall be no consultation or visiting between judges during the actual judging, except that judges may consult regarding whether a disqualification, 5 point penalty or 3 point penalty occurred in any scored class in any division if a scribe, show manager, ring steward or other person designated by show management is present during the consultation.
 Show management must provide a competent scribe for any judge if he or she requests one when signing a contract. - The results of the Grand and Reserve Champion classes will not be announced until all judges for that day have completed their judging on the respective sex division of the Grand and Reserve Champion classes. - Individual runs for each judge may be made in all timed events.
 The decision on whether or not to require individual runs for each judge is to be made by the show manager. - a.
 In a multi-judge situation, all judges do not have to be present in the speed event classes; however, there must be a minimum of one judge judging the classes. - b.
 Only one judge may be used for halter and performance classes.
 Ancillary judges may be used to judge individual work classes, and will be aligned with the main judge, to be considered as one complete show.
-If more than one judge is to be used, the classes to be judged by ancillary judges shall be publicized prior to the show.
+If more than one judge is to be used, the classes to be judged by ancillary judges shall be publicized prior to the show. - Two-judge shows may also offer a clinic in conjunction with the show with one or both of the official judges serving as clinician.
+Clinicians must be approved by the APHA. - a.
+Two-judge shows offered with a clinic are not required to offer the minimum class requirements outlined in SC-095 pending APHA approval.